-Fear can wreak havoc to a real estate market.
+Fear can wreak havoc upon a real estate market.
 If you understand this fear, you may be able to forecast the future of Bozeman Real Estate.
 Where are Bozeman home prices and Montana home prices trending?
-Here is the Bozeman Real Estate Forecast for 2019.
+Here is the Bozeman Real Estate Forecast for 2020.

 Is Bozeman's Housing Market immune?

 The Bozeman real estate market has fully recovered above pre-recession values.
-Home prices in Bozeman have grown approximately 4.1% since the great recession.
-The growth rate even peaked on August of 2018, when the median home price in Bozeman reached $491,375.
-Until this fall, pricing trends had steadily continued to rise, and in some instances, the average home price rose at a rate of approximately $25,000 per quarter, or even doubled in the course of 4-5 years.
+Home prices in Bozeman have grown approximately 11.3% since the great recession.
+The growth rate even peaked in August of 2020, when the median home price in Bozeman reached $535,000.
+Until this fall, pricing trends had steadily continued to rise, and in some instances, the average home price rose at a rate of approximately $25,000 per quarter or have even doubled in the course of 4-5 years.

 Bozeman’s Real Estate Forecast 12-18 Months